khanhlam90/budget-tracker/README.md

 this budget tracker application allows for offline access and functionality.
 The user will be able to add expenses and deposits to their budget with or without a connection.
 If the user enters transactions offline, the total should be updated when they're brought back online.
 At the end, this application is deployed to Heroku using MongdoDB Atlas.

-User Story
-- AS AN avid traveler
-- I WANT to be able to track my withdrawals and deposits with or without a data/internet connection
-- SO THAT my account balance is accurate when I am traveling

-Acceptance Criteria
-- GIVEN a budget tracker without an internet connection
-- WHEN the user inputs an expense or deposit
-- THEN they will receive a notification that they have added an expense or deposit
-- WHEN the user reestablishes an internet connection
-- THEN the deposits or expenses added while they were offline are added to their transaction history and their totals are updated

 Heroku Deployed Application Screenshot

 ![Deployed Heroku Application](/assets/images/yourbudgettracker-pwa-ss.png)